bablokb/circuitpython-vameter/README.md

      of the ADC.
 The Default uses 8x oversampling resulting in a minimal sampling time of 4.26ms.

-  5. Copy all files from `src` to your device.
+  5. Copy all files from below `src` to your device.

 Usage